Skip to Content

 • In the heatproof bowl of an electric mixer, combine the sugar, egg whites, cream of tartar, and salt.

 • Heat some water in a saucepan over medium-low heat.
 Set the mixing bowl over the simmering water and whisk until the mixture is thick and the sugar has dissolved.
-The easiest way to tell is to rub some between your fingers, but make sure that all of the sugar hasn’t sunk to the bottom.
+The easiest way to tell is to rub some between your fingers but make sure that all of the sugar hasn’t sunk to the bottom.

 • Add the bowl to the mixer fitted with the whisk attachment.

-• Beat on high speed until the meringue is stiff, glossy, and voluminous, 8 to 10 minutes.
+• Beat on high speed until the meringue is stiff, glossy, and voluminous.
+(Such a great word.
+It makes me feel very Nigella.)
 Add the vanilla bean paste.

 • Take the bowl off of the mixer and add the cornstarch.
 Gently fold in with a rubber spatula.

 • Line a baking sheet with parchment paper or a Silpat.
 Pipe or spoon meringue onto the baking sheet.
 I piped mine into a nest.
-But you could do a flatten it out and the middle with be more marshmallow-y instead of crisp.
+But you could do flatten it out and the middle with be more marshmallow-y instead of crisp.
 Bake in a preheated 250° oven for 1 1/2 hours.
 Then turn off the heat and let cool completely in the oven for another hour.

 • Add the berries and maple syrup to a saucepan.
 Cook over medium-low heat until the berries soften and begin to release juice.